pshort05/ClaudeHumanizer/examples/README.md

 These configurations are maintained alongside the main ClaudeHumanizer project.
 For the latest model recommendations and pricing updates, refer to the main README.md file's LLM Optimization Guide appendix.

+**Last Updated:** 2025-10-26
+- Added n8n Chapter Loop Workflow for automated book processing
-**Last Updated:** 2025-09-27 - Complete configuration examples with Phase 6.5 integration
+- Updated to 10-phase architecture with optional Phase 9.5
+- Updated phase breakdown and prerequisites